LizCarter492/EnvDatSci/README.md

 4) **I**terpreted: based on your domain expertise, are model parameters/weights physically plausible?

 For supervised **En**vironmental learning.
 These exercises are intended to help you produce documented, version-controlled workflows for acquisition, processing, and GRREIn statistical analysis, and visualization of environmental data from command-line interfaces.

+Did these resources help your research?
+Spread the word!
+Preferred citation:
+Carter, E., Hultquist, C., & Wen, T. (2023).
+GRRIEn analysis: a data science cheat sheet for earth scientists learning from global earth observations.
+Artificial Intelligence for the Earth Systems, 2(2), 220065.